chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 terraform apply
 ```

-After the cloud infrastructure are deployed to your GCP project, you need to install IIS in Windows 2016 Server inside the instance `vm-securehost` to finish the lab.
-You can follow this [installation guide](https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/) (https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/).
+After the cloud infrastructure deployed to your GCP project, you need to install IIS in Windows 2016 Server inside the instance `vm-securehost` to finish the lab.
+You can follow this [installation guide](https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/) <https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/>.

 Congratulations!
 You should accomplish the lab if you follow all the above steps.